 Tragedy strikes in the small community of Ørskog-Sykkylven

 The loss of a daughter and a little sister is a devastating experience for anyone – but when looking for more information in the 1875 Ørskog death records, a terrible and long since forgotten tragedy starts unravelling.
-Between May and December of that year, around 40 children from this little community died of Scarlet Fever: Peter’s little sister is among them.
-Peter was 15 at the time.
+Between May and December of that year, around 40 children from this little community died of Scarlet Fever: Peter’s little sister among them.
+He was 15 at the time.

 Visited Norway only once